This engineering guide relates to the use of SafeGrid earthing design and analysis software to IEEE Std 80 and IEC 60479.

 SafeGrid Example – Use of earthing rods to improve safety

 Earthing rods can offer a cost effective way of reducing grid resistance and greatly improving the safety of an earthing system.
-The following is a design example using the SafeGrid earthing design software to demonstrate these principles.
+The following is a design example using the SafeGrid Earthing Software to demonstrate these principles.

 Earth grid model